darktjm/gamesup/README.md

 side note, `MoltenGamePad` "auto-removes" devices via permissions changes, as well, so it probably isn't compatible with AER, either.

-Lately my ds4's started to flake out, though.
-It won't connect just by pressing the button; I have to set it to pairing mode and use a manual connect (assuming it's already been paired).
+For a while, my ds4 was extremely flaky.
+It wouldn't connect just by pressing the button; I had to set it to pairing mode and use a manual connect (assuming it's already been paired).
 The new and improved bluez only logs info if run via systemd now, though (I think;
-I haven't looked at it long enough to tell), so I can't figure out what's wrong Pressing the reset button does nothing, at the very least.
-For now, I use the `ds4-connect` script while the ds4 is in pairing mode to do the connection; it's better than nothing.
+I haven't looked at it long enough to tell), so I can't figure out what's wrong.
+Pressing the reset button does nothing, at the very least.
+I used the `ds4-connect` script while the ds4 is in pairing mode to do the connection; it's better than nothing.
 In the mean time, it's started working correctly again.
 Why?
 Who knows?
 Whom can I even ask about such things?
 Most people couldn't even get